joshbegley/nyt-latest/previous.md

 https://nytimes.com/2026/01/11/opinion/pope-leo-trump-world-order-peace.html

 **Sorokin shines, Kaprizov hits milestone and Ben Jones gets No. 1: Wild takeaways**\
-`Kirill Kaprizov passed Mikko Koivu for second all-time with the Wild in career points and was buzzing all night long.`\
+`Kirill Kaprizov passed Mikko Koivu for second in career points with the Wild and was buzzing all night long.`\
 https://nytimes.com/athletic/6960875/2026/01/11/wild-loss-sorokin-kaprizov-jones-takeaways/

 **The Ashes 2025-26: The story of Australia's thrashing of England in 14 pictures**\